There are several famous quotes on having concentrated portfolio by legendary investors.

 Warren Buffett

-Yes, it is better to start small to work on our strategy to make it robust and develop our mindset and emotions right to handle various market situations before scaling into larger allocations — focus on learning and improving getting with each trade right than winning big.
+Yes, it is better to start small to work on our strategy to make it robust and develop our mindset and emotions right to handle various market situations before scaling into larger allocations — focus on learning and improving getting with each trade right rather than winning big.
 Do not get greedy.
 It is analogous to being more careful and safe when we first get our car license than driving fast to get to the destination faster.
-Slow and steady can also win the race!
+Slow and steady win the race!

 Concentration as the result of outcome than action